frispgames/frisp-ads-unity-asset/README.md

 using UnityEngine;
 using System.Collections;

+using FrispAd = FrispGames.Ads.FrispAd;

 public class Ad : MonoBehaviour {

-	private FrispAds.FrispAd adController;
+	private FrispAd adController;

 	// Use this for initialization
 	void Start () {
-		adController = new FrispAds.FrispAd();
+		adController = new FrispAd();
 	}

 	// Update is called once per frame void FixedUpdate () {
-	  // Logic around how you want to show and hide your banner adController.ShowBanner ();
+		adController.ShowBanner ();
 	}
 }

 ```
-* Add your Admob id's into the configuration asset which can be found under ``Resources/FrispAds/Configuration`` all you need to do is click on the asset and fill out the fields in the sidebar.
+* Add your Admob id's into the configuration asset which can be found under ``Resources/FrispGames/Ads/Configuration`` all you need to do is click on the asset and fill out the fields in the sidebar.